Boris Akunin: Political views

 Akunin has been critical of Vladimir Putin's domestic and foreign policies since the invasion of Georgia and the annexation of Crimea.
-After the death of Alexei Navalny, Akunin said that "There is nothing more the dictator [Putin] can do to Navalny.
-Navalny is dead and has become immortal."
+After the death of Alexei Navalny, Akunin said: "There is nothing more the dictator [Putin] can do to Navalny.
+Navalny is dead and has become immortal".

 Akunin participated in a fundraiser in 2022 to benefit Russians accused of "discrediting" the Russian army under the Russian 2022 war censorship laws.

 In December 2023, the pranksters Vovan and Lexus called Akunin and Dmitry Bykov, pretending to be representatives of the Ukrainian Government, and released the recordings of Akunin and Bykov expressing their support for Ukraine.
 The response in Russia was negative: many Russian publishing booksellers, including publishing company AST, ceased publication and distribution of Akunin's and Bykov's works.
 One of the few booksellers that continued to distribute Akunin's books, Zakharov Books, came under investigation by the Investigative Committee of Russia.
 Russian politician Andrey Gurulyov called Akunin an "enemy" that "must be destroyed".

 Akunin was then added by Rosfinmonitoring to its list of terrorists and extremists, with Akunin specifically believed to be complicit in terrorist activity by the Russian Government.
 The government also opened a criminal case against Akunin, with allegations of discreditation of the Russian army.
 In response, Akunin wrote on Facebook: "Terrorists declared me a terrorist."
 In an article on his website, Akunin has warned Russians abroad to not return to Russia.

 In January 2024, Akunin was designated a "foreign agent" by the Russian Ministry of Justice.
 This designation requires that the subject identify themselves as a "foreign agent" on social media and any other publications, and imposes heavy financial reporting requirements.
 Later that month, Russia's Interior Ministry put his name on a wanted list for alleged criminal activity.
 In February the same year, a Moscow court ordered the arrest of Akunin in absentia.
-In July 2025 he was sentenced in absentia to 14 years in prison for promoting terrorism and spreading false information about the Russian Armed Forces.
+In July 2025, he was sentenced in absentia to 14 years in prison for promoting terrorism and spreading false information about the Russian Armed Forces.

-In June 2024, the online library of Boris Akunin was blocked in Russia due to the library's distribution of Vladimir Sorokin's book The Heritage (Наследие).
+In June 2024, the online library of Boris Akunin was blocked in Russia due to the library's distribution of Vladimir Sorokin's book The Heritage.(Наследие).